Auslegung/guided-self-tours/README.md

 ## 5. User Stories

+###### As a [role] I want to [goal] so I can [motivation].

+- As an unregistered or logged out user I want to search for a spot on the map (address, coordinates, place name, marker title, marker description, marker category) so I can click on markers so I can see (but not hear) the title, description, category, and user that created the marker.
+- As an unregistered user I want to create an account so I can log in.
+- As a logged out user I want to log in so I can use the app.
+- As a logged in user I want to search for a spot on the map (address, coordinates, place name, marker title, marker description, marker category) to find a location to:
+  - create a new marker.
+  - edit my markers.
+  - delete my markers.
+  - view and listen to markers that others made.
+- ~~As a logged in user I want to search for other users so I can be notified when they add a new marker.~~

 A user creates their account, logs in, chooses a location on the google map, creates a marker which involves making an audio recording (limit ~2 mins) that